QuantumBFS/Pathintegral-QMC.jl/README.md

 The framework is designed for extensibility.

 ## How to use
-(under development, think before using it)
+(SSE is under development, this is just simplest path integral version, think before using it)
 ```
 julia main.jl
 ```